ibm-cloud-architecture/icp-backup/README.md

-# How to back up (and restore) an IBM Cloud Privatre environment
+# How to back up (and restore) an IBM Cloud Private environment

 ## Introduction